Employee offboarding done right saves you from chaos

 In all cases, set clear expectations and go over job descriptions before they start working.

-And, never, ever, do it as a surprise magic trick, or rush it.
+And never, ever, do it as a surprise, or rush it.

 If they’re not a good fit or are dragging you down, you sadly have to part.

-Unless you’re running a very, very small business, offboarding will be a team effort.
-Various employees and departments will contribute to the process, and it must be well-coordinated and efficient.
+Unless you’re running a very small business, offboarding will be a team effort.
+Various employees and departments contribute to the process, and it must be well-coordinated and efficient.

-The exact steps you will follow will depend, to a certain extent, on the post that the employee is vacating.
+The exact steps you’ll follow depend, to a certain extent, on the role that the employee is vacating.
 However, this basic step-by-step process should cover most eventualities and need only be adapted rather than redesigned when employees leave.

-At some point, you might have been wondering.
-Hm, isn’t this a bit repetitive?
+If you’re in a big company, you’ve probably seen employees being offboarded all the time.
+At some point, you might have been wondering — isn’t this a bit repetitive?
 And time-consuming?

 It surely is.

-With so many details and intricacies, you want to make sure you have done everything correctly.
+With so many details and intricacies, you want to make sure you’ve done everything correctly.

 What if we told you the entire employee offboarding process can be automated?